OpenStackOnRaPi/ostackinstall/README.md

 ### 3.ii RPi network configuration - pure flat provider network

 In this section, we describe how to configure networking in our OpenStack providing support only for flat provider network.
 This is the simplest option regarding network configuration in OpenStack, still sufficient to demonstrate many OpenStack features.
 Introducing VLAN provider networks requires additional configurations in L2 of the data center.
 In our case, this concerns TP-Link switch and the internal network devices in our RPis: ```eth0```, ```brmux``` and ```veth1br``` (VLANs must be configured in all those devices).
-If you are interested in setting VLAN provider networks in your cluster, skip this section and go to [Using VLAN provider networks](#using-vlan-provider-networks).

-If you are not interested in deploying VLAN provider networks, follow the remainder of this section and then continue with sections [Kolla-ansible and OpenStack installation](#5-kolla-ansible-and-openstack-installation) and [Managing your cluster](#managing-your-cluster).
-If you want to try VLAN provider networks follow this section up to step _2.
+If you want to use flat provider networks only, follow the remainder of this subsection and then continue with sections [5.
+Kolla-ansible and OpenStack installation](#5-kolla-ansible-and-openstack-installation) and [6.
+Managing your cluster](#managing-your-cluster).

+If you are determined to use VLAN provider networks in your cluster, follow this section up to step _2.
 Install and enable netplan_ (but not _3.
-Host network configuration (for flat provider network)_).
-Then skip to section [5 Using VLAN provider networks - part 1 (flat network)]()
+Host network configuration (for flat provider network)_), and then proceed to [3.iii VLAN provider networks - part 1 (RPi network configuration for flat network)](#3iii-vlan-provider-networks---part-1-rpi-network-configuration-for-flat-network).
+Note that in this case we use a two-step approach.
+In subsection 3.iii only a flat provider network will be set in the cluster, while VLAN provider networks will be deployed as late as in section [7.
+VLAN provider networks - part 2 (enabling and using VLAN provider networks)](#7-vlan-provider-networks---part-2-enabling-and-using-vlan-provider-networks).

 #### Network configuration description